makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 Derek - Protocol Engineering Facilitator - @Derek 0xe3a76328edE8Fd61d5fA7840b878Dd69cdfD67d8
 ```

 Current Balance: 1,253,473.75*  (DAI)

 Unclaimed vested funds from previous budget: 2,216,771 (DAI)

-*some of these funds are earmarked to vendors which have yet to submit invoices
+*Some of these funds are earmarked to vendors which have yet to submit invoices

 **Oracle Core Unit Emergency Multisig**